mofrim/42-exam-dotfiles/readme.md

 pane i code using vim 8)

-Another shortcut which is available per default inside the `terminator` terminal app is `Ctrl-_` which maximizes the current pane to the whole window.
+Another shortcut which is available per default inside the `terminator` terminal app is `Ctrl-x` which maximizes the current pane to the whole window.
 This i use when i want to focus on the actual coding in vim.

 Two more things about my cfg: i use the xkb option `caps:swapescape` what this does: